 One place mentioned in Oahspe where Abraham camped was Jireh.
 It appears that this is where the later city of Jericho was built.
 Many springs made this a place of camping and eventually a permanent settlement.
 While there are some signs of sporadic small settlements from 9,000 bce onwards it was not until around 2,600 bce that the bronze age city of Jericho was built.
 Typically there was access to deep wells within the perimeter of the city walls.

 Oahspe reveals that Abraham not only dug many wells, but that he and his descendents would continue to dig wells and plant gardens wherever they went.
 In turn these good places would be appropriated by others who then built permanent towns around the wells.
-These details are supported in the archaeological record for there is a lack of archaeological evidence to indicate any permanent settlements in the Canaan region before Abraham's time, but within a few hundred years the numbers of towns multiplied, typically built around / near one or more well situated wells.
+These details are supported in the archaeological record for there is no indication of any permanent settlements in the arid Canaan region before Abraham's time, but within a few hundred years the numbers of towns multiplied, typically built around / near one or more well situated wells.

 First Book of God; 24/12.21-26.

 || Abraham asked concerning lands.
 God said: Consider the way of your God.
 Did I go to the king and to the rich man and say: Give me your sons and daughters?
 No, but I went to those who were despised by the king and the rich, and I said: Come!
 And they came.

 And when you came here, did I say: Take the king's lands, or the rich man's?
 No, but I led you to that which was neglected and waste in the eyes of the kings' peoples, and I said: This is your inheritance.